-The Paul Bay and Ken Pen Deposits are estimated to host a combined 20.87 million pounds of U_3O_8 at an average grade of 3.22% U_3O_8 .
+The Paul Bay and Ken Pen Deposits are estimated to host a combined 20.87 million pounds of $U_3O_8$ at an average grade of 3.22% $U_3O_8$ .
 (This is a historic resource estimation which does not use resource classifications consistent with N.I.
 43-101.
 The historical resource estimate was presented in an internal report titled "Christie Lake Project, Geological Resource Estimate" completed by PNC Tono Geoscience Center, Resource Analysis Group, dated September 12, 1997.
 The historical resource was calculated using a 3-D block model using block sizes of 2 m by 2 m, and block grades interpolated using the inverse distance squared method over a circular search radius of 25 m and 1 m height.
 Specific gravities for each deposit were averaged from specific gravity measures of individual samples collected for assay.
-UEX plans to complete additional infill drilling on the deposits during the option period to upgrade these historic resources to indicated and inferred.
-A qualified person has not done sufficient work to classify the historic estimate as current mineral resources or mineral reserves.
-UEX is not treating the historic estimate as current mineral reserves or mineral resources.)
+UEX has completed additional infill drilling on the deposits during the option period to upgrade these historic resources to indicated and inferred.
+A qualified person has not yet done sufficient work to classify the historic estimate as current mineral resources.)